Azure/FTA-WelcomeKits/hybrid_AsHCI/4 - scenarios/aksworkload/Azure_Stack_HCI_AKS_Fundamentals_FAQ.md

 AKS is now part of Azure Stack HCI starting from version 23H2.
 The lifecycle management of AKS enabled by Azure Arc infrastructure follows the same approach as any other components on Azure Stack HCI 23H2.
 More information can be found here : [Cloud-based updates for infrastructure components](https://learn.microsoft.com/en-us/azure/aks/hybrid/cluster-architecture#cloud-based-updates-for-infrastructure-components)
 [Updates for Azure Stack HCI, version 23H2](https://learn.microsoft.com/en-us/azure-stack/hci/update/about-updates-23h2)

+This does not cover the customer workload clusters, so you need to update your AKS version.
+You can find the steps here : [Upgrade an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/hybrid/cluster-upgrade)